-I blog about a range of things from running to gender equality, via justice and cycling.
 I live in London.
-I am married to Jonny and we have two wildly creative adult sons.
-I am proud to be an Ealing Eagle, and I have a LIRF qualification.
-I share an allotment, love cycling too, I’m part of the worship community Grace, and chair of Amos Trust.
-I have masters in gender studies and voluntary sector management, have written other books and I am Interim COO for the charity Redthread.
+I am married to Jonny and we have two very creative adult sons, two fabulous daughters in law and two amazing granddaughters.
+I am proud to be an Ealing Eagle and I’m looking forward to running with them more when my leg is better.
+I share an allotment, I’m part of the worship community Grace, and chair of Amos Trust.
+I have masters in Gender, Sexuality and Society from Birkbeck and in Voluntary Sector Management from Cass Business School, and I am COO for the charity Redthread.